CNN town hall: HHS Secretary Tom Price caught in a political storm

 As President Donald Trump's Health and Human Services secretary, Price -- a former congressman and a longtime critic of Obamacare -- is now responsible for selling the Republican Party's controversial new plan to overhaul the Affordable Care Act to his former colleagues and the public.

-Price will participate in a special CNN town hall event Wednesday night moderated by CNN's Wolf Blitzer and Dana Bash, where he will take health care-related questions from members of the audience.
+Price is participating in a special CNN town hall event Wednesday night moderated by CNN's Wolf Blitzer and Dana Bash, where he will take health care-related questions from members of the audience.

+At the forefront of the fast-moving health care debate in Washington is the House GOP bill to repeal Obamacare introduced last week, which continues to bleed support among Republicans in the lower chamber.
+GOP congressional leaders and the White House are furiously trying to assuage a range of concerns voiced by rank-and-file Republicans to ensure that they have the 216 votes needed for the bill to pass in the House.

 The CBO report also said the proposal would cut the federal deficit and average premiums would drop after a few years, but highlighted that some of the most vulnerable demographic groups including the elderly and low-income people would face steep premium hikes.